djccnt15/djccnt15.github.io/_featured_categories/linearalgebra.md

 layout: list

 # The title of the tag's page.
-title: Data Science
+title: Linear Algebra

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: data_science
+slug: linear_algebra

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  Posts in Data Science category
+  Posts in Linear Algebra category

 # (Optional) You can disable grouping posts by date.
 # no_groups: true

-permalink: data_science
 ---